 Not all automobile workers know when they are being exposed to asbestos.
 Many auto repair shops today provide their workers with respiratory equipment that, in part, protects their workers against asbestos exposure.
-Unfortunately, many Automotive Workers feel that the respirator equipment is bulky and gets in the way of their job, so they opt not to use it.
+Unfortunately, many automotive workers feel that the respiratory equipment is bulky and gets in the way of their job, so they opt not to use it.

 Highest Risk Jobs For Automotive Workers